internetimagery/photos/README.md

 # TODO:

 - fix up tagging, add proper tests in main_test
-- use standard file structure for importing images, and placing them etc
 - make tagging use a web serice, with a basic website for interractive tagging
 - add image duplication checker like phash
 - add video phash check, if possible